themendu/covid_from_ctscan/README.md

 # covid_from_ctscan
-Model which can predict COVID-19 positive case from axial lung CT-scan images.This work is my personal project and I in no way claim my work can be used universally,or state that my work is accurate.
+Model which can predict COVID-19 positive case from axial lung CT-scan images.The model may not detect COVID-19 affected patients who are yet to develop pneumonia symptoms.It can only predict COVID-19 pneumonia cases from normal healthy images.

 # Hypothesis